computablelabs/compspec/TopLevelSpec.md

 this listing corresponds to.
 For our purposes, this off-chain data is simply an arbitrary blob (a bytestring of arbitrary length) that is hashed down to a single `bytes32` value.

-The `voteBy` field specifies when this listing must be voted upon by the council for this market.

 The `listed` boolean field specifies whether this listing is officially listed or not in this given market.
 The `owner` field is the market participant who